emqx/blog/en/202005/kuiper-becomes-edgex-rule-engine.md

 ## Overview

-In [EdgeX](https://www.edgexfoundry.org/) Geneva, [EMQ X Kuiper - an SQL based rule engine](https://github.com/lf-edge/ekuiper) is integrated with EdgeX.
+In [EdgeX](https://www.edgexfoundry.org/) Geneva, [EMQX Kuiper - an SQL based rule engine](https://github.com/lf-edge/ekuiper) is integrated with EdgeX.
 Before diving into this tutorial, let's spend a little time on learning basic knowledge of Kuiper.
 Kuiper is an edge lightweight IoT data analytics / streaming software implemented by Golang, and it can be run at all kinds of resource constrained edge devices.
 Kuiper rules are based on ``Source``, ``SQL`` and ``Sink``.

 - Source: The data source of streaming data, such as data from [MQTT broker](https://www.emqx.com/en/products/emqx).
 In EdgeX scenario, the data source is EdgeX message bus, which could be ZeroMQ or MQTT broker.